jaygood/atraders/README.md

 # Slim and Angularjs project

-Connects angular services to a slim restAPI that connect to a mysql database.
+Connects angular services to a slim restAPI.
+Connects php to a mysql database through PDO.